[This updated/revised article was originally published way back on December 21, 2013]

 - Helm’s classic Fundamentals of Skeletal Radiology is very similar to his chapters in B&H and isn’t really necessary to have in addition.
 And, like his B&H chapters, the MRI sections are comically short.
 A decent one-stop next step is Musculoskeletal Imaging: The Requisites.
 A very pricey text that you could borrow would be Orthopedic Imaging: A Practical Approach.

-- Musculoskeletal MRI (Helms strikes again) is the book to read to gain a dedicated foundation in MSK MRI.
+- Musculoskeletal MRI (originally another Helms’ title) is the book to read to gain a dedicated foundation in MSK MRI.

 - Arthritis in Black and White is the most beloved breakdown of what is often considered a difficult topic.